I got a bad review! Now what?

 Customer service starts before the review

 What is the lifetime value of one of your customers?
-The is an important metric that many business owners and markets don’t even know but should.
+The is an important metric that many business owners and markets don’t even know but should know.

 For every 1 person who writes a negative review, 10 more will see it.
 Social media spreads like wild fire.